"Thinking about something is often far more daunting than actually doing the thing"

-#4 - Rain Gear Always.
+#4 - Rain Gear.
+Always.
 When you need it, your usually really really need it.
 Kind of like insurance, you don't it for 99.9% of the time - but really need it for the 0.01%.
 End of story.

 #5 - Bring Less Clothing Than You Think.
 My recommendation is to wear the same outerwear everyday - shorts/shirts - and only bring extra socks and undies.
 There are no style points to be won on the fashion show runway that is the open road and trail, so leave the fashion behind and focus on comfort and lightweight.

 The only caveat here may be if you are "credit card touring" and not camping, instead staying in motels.
 If that is the case, bring an "apres-ride" outfit so you can wash your biking stuff/and or let it dry.

 5. Secret SauceHere are a few things we'd also recommend you bring along on your first bikeovernight:

 - A sense of wonder and adventure - the journey is as important as the destination

 - Where possible, try to bring items that can do "double duty"